nugrezo/threadify-client/README.md

 1. **Secure Account Creation and Authentication**

 Users can securely create accounts using a unique username, email, and password.
-The Forum-System employs robust authentication mechanisms to ensure the privacy and security of user information.
+The Threadify employs robust authentication mechanisms to ensure the privacy and security of user information.

 2. **Effortless Account Login and Logout**